-- Sift together flour, measure, add baking powder, baking soda, and salt, then stir in the oats.
+- Sift together flour, baking powder, baking soda, and salt, then stir in the oats.

 - Cream butter, add sugar gradually.
 Mix until light.
-Add well beaten egg and vanilla.
+Add beaten egg and vanilla.
 Mix thoroughly.

 - Add flour mixture and stir until combined.
 Stir in chocolate chips and nuts if desired.
-Last of all, lightly stir in corn flakes.
+Last, lightly stir in corn flakes.

-- Using a cookie scoop, take small portions of batter and drop on cookie sheet.
+- Using a cookie scoop, scoop the dough and drop on cookie sheet 2 inches apart.
 Bake for 10-12 minutes or until the edges are golden brown and the centers are set.
 Cool for 2 minutes on the cookie sheet, then move to a cooling rack.